kings-crown/Error-Detection/README.md

 # Error-Detection
-detects errors with orientation and reorients the given test image and checks for physical defects suck as missing components, solder and traces.
+detects errors with orientation and reorients the given test image and checks for physical defects such as missing components, solder and traces.

 test environment: